pedalv/JavaApp/MellomOppdrag/windows-azure.md

 ## Microsoft Azure Security and Privacy Concepts
+- Azure Identity Services
+  - authentication
+    * the act of proving who or what something is
+  - authorization
+    * Granting the correct level of access to a resource or service
   - What Is Azure Active Directory?
     * for Authentication
-      * Something you Know / have / are
-      * add user to a group
     * Single sigh on and application
     * User and computer registration
     * Does not provide group policies